maibrittbergh/statisticalmanual/statisticalintroduction.md

-the value of the slope, which is why this approach is further investigated \[Yue and Wang, 2002\] and is controversial today The answer to the question of whether there is a sufficient trend is very prone to error, as it is often not recognisable for laypersons whether an observable trend is merely due to noise \[Zhang and Zwies, 2004\] Since TFPW approaches are more likely to produce significant results compared to other methods, the results of these approaches should be questioned and only used with an adjustment to the significance level.
+the value of the slope, which is why this approach is further investigated \[Yue and Wang, 2002\] and is controversial today The answer to the question of whether there is a sufficient trend is very prone to error, as it is often not recognizable for laypersons whether an observable trend is merely due to noise \[Zhang and Zwies, 2004\] Since TFPW approaches are more likely to produce significant results compared to other methods, the results of these approaches should be questioned and only used with an adjustment to the significance level.
-The default option of the `zyp` package uses a variance-inflation which is substantially different from the original Yue et al. 2002 approach and is also used for this analysis.
-In a significance test, care should be taken to ensure that the first kind error corresponds to the significance level.
+The default option of the `zyp` package uses a variance inflation which is substantially different from the original Yue et al. 2002 approach and is also used for this analysis.
+In a significance test, care should be taken to ensure that the first kind of error corresponds to the significance level.
 Using a Monte Carlo approach, it could be shown that high type I error rates occur in TFPW approaches with increasing autocorrelation \[Bürger, 2017\].

 ## Sources:

+\[Dobson and Barnett, 2018\] Dobson, A. J., & Barnett, A. G. (2018).
+An introduction to generalized linear models.
+CRC press.

 \[Bayazit and Önöz, 2007\] Bayazit, M., & Önöz, B. J. H. S. J. (2007).
 To prewhiten or not to prewhiten in trend analysis?.
 Hydrological